rads/rain/README.md

 Rain supports multiple rendering patterns.
 See the table below to find an example based on your needs.

+*Note:* This table is a work-in-progress and may change as Rain matures.
+For a more nuanced view of rendering patterns, see the [Additional Resources](#additional-resources) section.

 <table>
   <thead>
     <tr>